 In 2012 Barry Ruderman brought to my attention an unrecorded state of this map.
 It was dated 1706 and bore the imprint of Loots as does the map of Carolina from 1687 (Burden 629).
 The only Loots issue of this plate recorded lacked any date.
-Of this two examples had been seen by the author, those at Johns Hopkins University and the Library of Congress.
+Of this, two examples had been seen by the author, those at Johns Hopkins University and the Library of Congress.
 This example on closer examination of the erasures was deemed to be an intermediate second state.
 A revised list of states is below:

-State 11692With the imprint of Iacobus Robyn 1692State 21706With only the imprint of I. Loots 1706 replacing the line described above

-State 2 1700 With only the implified of 1.
-Loois 1700 replacing the State 3 c.1715 With the date erased, traces can still be seen
+- State 1 1692 With the imprint of Iacobus Robyn 1692 - State 2 1706 With only the imprint of I. Loots 1706 replacing the line described above - State 3 c.1715 With the date erased, traces can still be seen